Smoother-type a posteriori error estimates for finite element methods: Introduction

 \section{Introduction}

 Adaptive mesh refinement is a common routine in competitive numerical methods for resolving singularities and sharp gradients as well as saving computational cost in large-scale numerical simulations.
 In Adaptive Finite Element Methods (AFEMs), a posteriori error estimation is a key tool for equi-distributing errors and constructing nearly optimal locally refined meshes, see \cite{Schwab1998,BabuskaStrouboulis2001,Verfurth2013,BonitoCanutoNochettoVeeser2024} for basic ingredients of AFEMs and references therein.
-Classical a posteriori error estimates of AFEMs include residual, superconvergent recovery, dual weighted residual, equilibrated, hierarchical basis, functional a posteriori error estimators, see, e.g., \cite{ZienkiewiczZhu1992b,Bank1996,AinsworthOden2000,BeckerRannacher2001,BankXu2003a,CarstensenBartels2002,ZhangNaga2005,Repin2008,ErnVohralik2015,Li2018SINUM,BankLi2019,Li2021JSCb} for an incomplete list of references in this field.
+Classical a posteriori error estimates of AFEMs include residual, superconvergent recovery, dual weighted residual, equilibrated, hierarchical basis, functional a posteriori error estimators, see, e.g., \cite{ZienkiewiczZhu1992b,Bank1996,AinsworthOden2000,BeckerRannacher2001,BankXu2003a,CarstensenBartels2002,ZhangNaga2005,Ainsworth2007,Repin2008,ErnVohralik2015,ErnVohralik2020,Li2025arxiv,Li2018SINUM,BankLi2019,Li2021JSCb} for an incomplete list of references in this field.

 A posteriori error estimation of Finite Element Methods (FEMs) is also closely related to iterative linear solvers because both methods aim at developing computable approximations to the action of solution operators on some residuals.
 For instance, the idea of hierarchical basis solvers motivated the development of hierarchical basis error estimators in \cite{BankSmith1993,Bank1996}.
 Multigrid solvers combined with superconvergence are used for constructing a posteriori error estimates in \cite{BankXu2003b,BankXuZheng2007}.
+In \cite{MulitaGianiHeltai2021}, residual error estimators are applied to inaccurate intermediate solutions produced by several smoothing passes to save computational cost in AFEMs.
 It has been shown in \cite{LiZikatanov2021CAMWA,LiZikatanov2025mcom} that additive operator preconditioning on infinite-dimensional spaces yields implicit and parameter-robust a posteriori error estimates for $H({\rm grad})$, $H({\rm curl})$ and $H({\rm div})$ problems.
-Conversely, a posteriori error estimation has been applied to design coarse spaces in multigrid methods, see \cite{XuZikatanov2018,HuWuZikatanov2021}
+Conversely, a posteriori error estimation has been applied to design coarse spaces in multigrid methods and to control iterative algebraic errors in domain decomposition methods, see \cite{XuZikatanov2018,HuWuZikatanov2021,BastidasVohralik2025}.